TheAnswerIsFortyTwo/GRAIL/README.md

 **GRAIL** (*Gabor-relying adjustment of image levels*) seeks the intensity window that maximizes the visual information when displaying a 12 bit mammogram in 8 bit displays.
 The proposed technique is in turn based on [Gabor filters](https://en.wikipedia.org/wiki/Gabor_filter) and the [human visual system](https://en.wikipedia.org/wiki/Visual_system).

+GRAIL is described in the paper: A. Albiol, A. Corbi, F. Albiol, **Automatic intensity windowing of mammographic images based on a perceptual metric**, *Medical Physics*, 2017, DOI: 10.1002/mp.12144.

 # Demo